When you’re about to create a website for the first time, one of the questions you may want to ask is how much it costs to host a website.

 Your website will probably need one of these five website Hosting types.

-To help you narrow down your selection, I will walk you through each Hosting type and how it works.
+To help you narrow your selection, I will explain each hosting type and its functions.

-Also, I explain the ideal scenario in which a Hosting type is best to consider and which web host is the best candidate for a Hosting type.
+Also, I explain the ideal scenario in which a Hosting type should be considered and which web host is the best candidate for that type.

 Let’s dive in…

-Note: Most hosting prices quoted on this page are promotional offers.
-This means you’ll get a discount on your first Hosting plan payment.
-The subsequent renewal fee might be higher.
+Most hosting prices quoted on this page are promotional offers.
+This means you’ll receive a discount on your first Hosting invoice, but the subsequent renewal fee might be higher.

 1. Shared Hosting

-For most people creating a website for the first time, shared Hosting is the ideal option.
-This is because, at this stage, you probably don’t have much going on with your website.
+For most people creating a website for the first time, shared hosting is ideal.
+At this stage, your website probably has little to do.

 If my guess is correct, you’re starting with a brand new blog online.

-And the traffic level is minimal, except you’re already a seasonal marketer with tons of marketing experience.
+The traffic level is minimal, except you’re already a seasonal marketer with extensive marketing experience.
 Your website won’t attract much internet traffic at this stage of your online career.

-Long story short.
-Shared Hosting is ideal for low-level traffic websites, beginners, and if you’re starting a blog online.
+Long story short, Shared Hosting is ideal for low-level traffic websites, beginners, and those starting blogs online.

 What is Shared Hosting?